W8CUL/Training-Manuals/Other/EMCOMM-Committee.md

 	- Potable fiberglass pole for an extension
 	- Dead meat hauler (may be optional)
 	- 2 - 100 W rated EFHWs
-	- 3 - 100 ft outdoor rated coax runs and storage
+	- 4 - 50 ft outdoor rated coax runs and storage
 	- 10,20,80 ham sticks with mag mounts
 - Stage 2 - beyond this year
 	- Write a grant (next EC) - ARDC/ARRL
-	- Get the propane conversion kit
+	- Get the propane conversion kit - some say this may not be needed
 	- Battery bank
 ---

 - Stage 3 + (more like in 5 years/when we have money)
 	- Solar (for the battery bank)
 ## Why implement in stages
-- its unlikely(needs convincing ) that we can get anything beyond $2800 from ARC
+- its unlikely(needs convincing) that we can get anything beyond $2800 from ARC
 - But this is something we can ask from the members
 - 2 separate generators were recommended by Carl
+	- We might not need that much power

 ---
 ## Update from the chair (KE8TJE)